Drivers of functional diversity of woody plants and consequences for carbon storage

 Resilience of tropical and temperate secondary forests

 Secondary forests dominate large areas of tropical and temperate regions and have considerable potential to mitigate climate change via carbon sequestration and to act as a source of biodiversity.
 Therefore, it is critical to understand how biodiversity and biodiversity-dependent ecosystem functions recover in secondary forests following land abandonment.
-Within the Agua Salud Project in Panama, I leverage time series data across an extensive network of forest plots to explore the consequences of biodiversity change on ecosystem functioning.
-I also collaborate with the 2NDFOR network, in which we examine patterns and drivers of forest recovery across the tropics.
-In Chile, I collaborate with Christian Salas (U. Mayor) and Pablo Donoso (Universidad Austral) to examine the relationships between multiple facets of biodiversity and ecosystem functioning across climatic gradients in human-impacted landscapes.
+Within the Agua Salud Project in Panama, we leverage time series data across an extensive network of forest plots to explore the consequences of biodiversity change on ecosystem functioning.
+We also collaborate with the 2NDFOR network, in which we examine patterns and drivers of forest recovery across the tropics.
+In Chile, we collaborate with Pablo Donoso (Universidad Austral) to examine the relationships between multiple facets of biodiversity and ecosystem functioning in managed secondary forests.

 Secondary forests interspersed in matrix of cattle pastures in Agua Salud, Panamá.